OnePlus 5: stock firmware

+The OnePlus 5 allows for bootloader unlocking and custom ROM installs, and as a result the phone has received unofficial software support. degoogled ROMs can bring the phone up to Android 15 and include CrDroid, lineageOS or LineageOS with microG.

 Network compatibility

 The OnePlus 5 includes only a single variant for cellular networks worldwide.

 Reception

 Critical reception

 The majority of the initial reviews of the phone were positive.
 Engadget praised the phone's specifications in its price bracket.
 The Verge concurred and noted its departure from previous OnePlus phone designs, but pointed out design similarities with the iPhone 7 Plus.
 Wired noted that despite the phone's camera specifications, the photo quality was mediocre; however, it commended the smoothness and battery life of the device.

 XDA Developers noted that the phone was locking the CPU and GPU at their maximum clock speeds while in certain games and benchmarks in order to inflate their benchmark scores, resulting in the phone reaching external temperatures as high as 50 °C. OnePlus co-founder, Carl Pei, defended the actions by saying that users "want to see the full potential of their device without interference from tampering" and that "Every OEM has proprietary performance profiles for their devices".